lunacys/BeatTheNotes/README.md

 # BeatTheNotes (BTN)

+## Please note

+The game is being rewrited at `game-rewrite` branch using [lunge](https://github.com/lunacys/lunge), that is the actual one at the time.

 ## Description

 **BeatTheNotes** (with no spaces) is an open-source cross-platform rhythm game with rich capabilities of enhancing your gameplay expireince.